elondemirok/elondemirok.github.io/_posts/2025-12-14-just-write-big-spec.md

 But the thing we mistake for “spec completeness”—the belief that language can fully represent intent—is exactly where projects fail.

-The future isn’t:
+The current way of doing it isn’t:

 > Humans write big specs and models write software.

-The future is tighter loops, continuous intent capture, platform-hosted compute, and a truth that hasn’t changed:
+Try tighter loops and continuous intent capture.

 **The most valuable human skill is translating messy ideas into real products that people actually want.**